 “When we were selecting these students we knew it would be rigorous, but we have a great group of students who have really risen to the challenge,” said Adams.
 “We’re excited to see where next year takes them.”

 This inaugural year there were 49 applicants for the program.
-Admission was offered to 50 percent of those students.
+Admission was given to only 19 of those students.

 “We wanted it to be a competitive program and make it very selective,” said Adams.
 “There was one out-of-state applicant and one international student so there was a heavy emphasis on in-state applicants. “